sonibk/Single_cell-_codes/README.md

 # Single_cell_codes

 ### useful codes for ScRNAseq

- This are some codes used for clustering and all that stuff The next step will involve integration :)
+ These are some codes used for clustering and all that stuff The next step will involve integration :)